BaseCase/bin/README.md

 ## Watch out
 For some reason I don't understand, the install script creates a bonus file under bin/dot_vim...dunno what's up with that yet.

+## Color Themes
+I've included Terminal themes I like in the `color_themes` folder.
+They are exported from the stock Terminal.app in OS X.